-The overall performance of the fund was less than budgeted.
-The actual revenues for the year total \$14,790,112, compared to budgeted revenue of \$15,041,083.
-The \$250,971 difference was mainly due to the over budgeting of property taxes.
+The overall performance of the fund was favorable to budget.
+The actual revenues for the year total \$15,401,384, compared to budgeted revenue of \$15,047,087.
+The \$353,428 difference was mainly due to higher than anticipated replacement taxes and investment income due to favorable market conditions.

-Expenditures had a favorable budget variance of \$1,949,951 and this was primarily due to over budgeting related to staffing and services.
-As of December 31, 2021 and December 31, 2020, AHML reported 60 and 57 open positions, respectively.
-Commodities and contractual services were also underspent in 2021 and 2020.
+Expenditures had a favorable budget variance of \$1,369,664 and this was primarily due to over budgeting related to staffing and services.
+As of December 31, 2022 and December 31, 2021, AHML reported 43 and 60 open positions, respectively.
+Commodities and contractual services were also underspent in 2022 and 2021.